ACarfi/COGAR-Example/docs/source/use.rst

    <br><br>

-This image demonstrates how the result should look when the nodes are running successfully.
+This video demonstrates how the result should look when the nodes are running successfully.

 Viewing the Topic